SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ---

-We'll use the relation we just created to model the '_Cimex adjunctus_ is an ectoparasite of _Myotis septentrionalis_' relation between a 'bed bug' and a bat.
+We'll use the relation we just created to model the [_Cimex adjunctus_ is an ectoparasite of _Myotis septentrionalis_](https://www.globalbioticinteractions.org/?accordingTo=https%3A%2F%2Fdoi.org%2F10.1644%2F1545-1410%282000%29634%253C0001%3AMS%253E2.0.CO%3B2&interactionType=parasiteOf&sourceTaxon=Cimex%20adjunctus) relation between a 'bat bug' and a bat.

 Open the New Biological Association task, choose _Cimex adjunctus_ as the subject, 'ectoparasite of' as the Relationship, and _Myotis septentrionalis_ as the Related (i.e. object).

-Here we created that relationship and then reloaded the relationship in Edit mode so that you can see both:
+Here we created that relationship (listed at the bottom) and then reloaded the relationship in Edit mode so that you can see both:

 #left[The new relationship listed at the bottom, with data in edit mode at the top](https://sfg.taxonworks.org/s/dztkem)